flash548/mojo-gateway/README.md

 ## Mojo::Gateway

-[Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) framework based (Perl) reverse-proxy for securing microservices with JWT.
+[Mojolicious](https://metacpan.org/pod/Mojolicious) framework based (Perl) reverse-proxy for securing microservices with JWT.
 Intended to be used in cloud environments, where this service can sit on the edge of your network and authenticate requests based on users registered with the service.
 If the request's cookie reveals they have/are authenticated, then the request is then routed (along with a JWT) to the path determined in the service's routes defined in the configuration JSON file (see the `gateway.json` file above for an example).

-Most of the keys in the config json are used except for the password complexity configuration - that is a WIP.
-Right now it enforces passwords 8 chars or greater containing at least 1 alpha, 1 number, 1 special, and no spaces hard-coded.

 ![Example usage](./example.png)